yurigo79/gutenberg/docs/explanations/architecture/styles.md

 Every chunk of styles can only use a single selector.

-This is particularly relevant if the block is using `skipSerialization` to serialize the different style properties to different nodes other than the wrapper.
+This is particularly relevant if the block is using `__experimentalSkipSerialization` to serialize the different style properties to different nodes other than the wrapper.
 See "Current limitations of blocks supports" for more.

 #### 3. **Only a single property per block**